 8. Why did you choose this apartment/neighborhood?

-“This is an opportunity to be complementary,” Bateman says.
+“This is an opportunity to be complimentary,” Bateman says.
 “Don’t bog down your response with a blow-by-blow description of the 30 apartments that you saw before this one, or that it is the only one you could afford.”

 This also isn’t an invitation to overshare.
 There are times when boards don’t phrase a question as a question, and that can take people off guard.
 Brokers advise clients to be cordial and not chatty.